-Description: If you have norovirus illness, you should drink plenty of liquids to replace fluid lost from vomiting and diarrhea.
+Description: Jun 01, 2018 · If you have norovirus illness, you should drink plenty of liquids to replace fluid lost from vomiting and diarrhea.
 This will help prevent dehydration.
 Dehydration can lead to serious problems.
-Severe dehydration may require hospitalization for treatment with fluids given through your vein (intravenous or …
+Severe dehydration may require hospitalization for treatment with fluids given through your vein (intravenous or IV fluids).

-Description: Norovirus treatment There is no special medication to treat norovirus.
+Description: Mar 05, 2018 · Norovirus treatment.
+There is no special medication to treat norovirus.
 The aim is to make sure that you or your child have plenty of fluids to avoid lack of fluid in the body (dehydration) until their immune system has the time to clear the infection.
+Children with norovirus …

 Description: Guidelines for the management of norovirus outbreaks in acute and community health and social care settings . nursing without compromising patient care both for norovirus itself and other essential healthcare.
 This is a key difference to previous guidance of the Public Health Laboratory Service Working Party published in 2000 (6)